 Administered by the Nanovic Institute, the Minor in European Studies (MES) allows students to explore topics of interest and relevance in the field of European Studies.
-Through both coursework and independent study, students will examine the politics, history, and culture of Europe.
+The MES is an appropriate accompaniment to majors related to international affairs, economics, art, architecture, and many others.
+Students should meet with the Institute's Student Coordinator to learn more and plan their course of study.